vudala/p4nips/README.md

 - https://p4.org/wp-content/uploads/2024/10/P4-16-spec-v1.2.5.html

-# Tofino simulator
+# Running

+This section describes the workflow to run P4NIPS.

+## Open P4 Studio

 I have compiled and created a Docker image with
 [Open P4 Studio](https://github.com/p4lang/open-p4studio) in it.
-It simulates a Tofino switch that can be used to homolagate your P4 programs.
+It simulates a Tofino switch that can be used to homologate your P4 programs.

 The source code of the image is in
 [this repo](https://github.com/vudala/docker-open-p4studio).

-## Dependencies
+### Dependencies

 - Docker Engine (any stable version should do)

-## Running
+## Running the container
 There is a `docker-compose.yml` in this repo that runs the image previously described.